Curriculum Learning and Imitation Learning for Model-free Control on Financial Time-series

 Despite the interest, a fundamental challenge plagues the financial control domain---fixed access to the data-generating process $p_{data}$.
 Concretely, the training data $\hat{p}_{data}$, which is a sampled approximation to $p_{data}$, is fixed and can not be further sampled without the passage of time.

-We draw a parallel to the robotics domain.
-The $p_{data}$ for manipulation tasks is the physical system encompassing the manipulator and the manipulated object(s).
-The sample size of $\hat{p}_{data}$ can be raised arbitrarily via real simulations \citep{kalashnikov2018scalable, kalashnikov2021scaling}, or via physics simulators running in parallel \citep{9196808, makoviychuk2021isaac}.
+We draw parallels to the robotics domain.
+The $p_{data}$ in physical systems encompass the manipulator and the manipulated object(s).
+The sample size of $\hat{p}_{data}$ can be raised arbitrarily via real simulations \citep{kalashnikov2018scalable, kalashnikov2021scaling}, or physics simulators running in parallel \citep{9196808, makoviychuk2021isaac}.

 This is unavailable to the financial control domain as we must work with a unique set of input and output features of interest, and its mapping distribution we approximate can only be sampled over the temporal dimension.
-It is also true that each stochastic process of financial variables are distributed uniquely. $\hat{p}_{data}$ of interest can not be reasonably proxied by other variables where more samples of $\hat{p}_{data}$ may exist.
+Each joint stochastic processes of financial variables are distributed uniquely. $\hat{p}_{data}$ of interest can not be reasonably proxied by other variables where more samples of $\hat{p}_{data}$ may exist.

 This results in a domain-specific need for improved signal learning and optimization with limited noisy data.
-Here, we explore two highly leveraged approaches in the physical control domain: (i) Curriculum Learning (CL) and (ii) Imitation Learning (IL) to make best use of the fixed samples of $\hat{p}_{data}$.
+Here, we explore two highly leveraged approaches in the physical control domain: (i) Curriculum Learning (CL) and (ii) Imitation Learning (IL) to best use the fixed samples of $\hat{p}_{data}$.
 Despite the integral nature of CL and IL in the physical control domain \citep{kilinc2021follow, Berg-RSS-23, Haldar-RSS-23, Reuss-RSS-23}, it has been rarely explored for control over financial time-series.

 To leverage these paradigms, we work with model-free Reinforcement Learning (RL) \citep{degris2012model}---ensuring that our approach universally applies to all financial control tasks.
 By bridging the gap between the ample IL and CL approaches in the physical control domain and the financial control domain, we discover noteworthy improvements in generalized performance.